UltimateDesignSlayer/JamaatTimes/README.md

 # JamaatTimes
-Tell times of prayer at a local mosque
+Simple app written with React to tell times of prayer at a local mosque

 # Requirements